DBC-SF/mentorship-wiki/sessions.md

 - Take walks up and down the aisles every so often - some students don't ask questions unless you pass by.
 - No questions from students...
 Break the ice with some general conversation angeling towards setting DBC culture.
 - Nudge them in the right direction but don't always give them the answer straight up.
+- Conduct quick 20-30 minute breakouts whenever you notice a group of students struggling around the same topic.
 - If you notice bad habits starting to form, shut them down.
+- Encourage clean code and 'best practices'.
 - Use your laptop to look up solutions from past cohort orgs if you're stuck.
 - Don't spend too much time being stuck with a student - if you can't get them moving forward, ask another Mentor or Instructor.
 - Remember, being a Mentor isn't all technical.
 Try to set a culture of hard work, kindness, determination, self empowerment and all around joyful interactions amongst humans and code the code they play with.